nycresistor/space-automation/README.md

 ![Schematic](media/schematic.jpg)

 The brains of the system live on a Raspberry Pi behind the laser room door, connected to the monitor on the wall.
+The monitor is displaying a Chromium tab in kiosk mode serving just the Node-RED UI.
+It will open Chromium to this page automatically on reboot.

 You can ssh into the pi, the password is in LastPass: